Tripartite (theology): Old Testament

 We have only another caution to make before entering on our task; it is that revelation being a progressive manifestation of the truth of God, the discovery of man's nature must also be progressive.
 In the same way that the plurality of Persons in the Godhead, and their relation to each other, was only gradually unfolded in Scripture, so we may expect it to be with the trichotomy of man's nature, spirit, soul, and body.
 As in the case of the doctrine of the Trinity it was not fully understood until the Spirit was given, so the distinction of Psyche and Pneuma is implied rather than taught when the race was still in its spiritual infancy....It would be out of harmony with the “analogy of the faith,” if the tripartite nature of man were fully described in those books of the Bible which only contain implied hints of the plurality of persons in the Godhead.
 All we shall see of the subject will confirm this view of the harmonious way in which doctrines and duties, the nature of God and the nature of man, are unfolded together.

-The relation between body and soul itself wasn't clear to the ancients, much less the relation between soul and spirit.
-The physiology and psychology of the Hebrew and the Archaic Greek world was speculative, and so, reasoning on imperfect data, they spoke of various physical organs as the seat of thought, feeling, and decision.
-The heart primarily was the seat of thought and feeling, the kidneys the seat of reflection (Psa.
-16:7; 26:2; Prov.
-23:6), and the bowels the seat of affection (Gen. 43:30; Phil.
-1:8).
+The relation between body and soul was not clear to the ancients, much less the relation between soul and spirit.
+The physiology and psychology of the Hebrew and the Archaic Greek world were speculative, and so, reasoning on imperfect data, they spoke of various physical organs as the seat of thought, feeling, and decision.
+The heart primarily was the seat of thought and feeling, the kidneys the seat of reflection (Psalms 16:7; 26:2; Proverbs 23:6), and the bowels the seat of affection (Genesis.
+43:30; Philippians 1:8).
 It wasn't until the Alexandrian physicians (e.g. Erasistratus and Herophilus) and the Classical Greek philosophers (e.g. Plato and Aristotle) that a more accurate understanding of man's inward parts began to emerge.